rossyman/react-native-transcript-karaoke/README.md

 The `progress` property can either represent `seconds` or `milliseconds`.
 All you need to do is tell the component which of the two (via `progressType`) you wish to use and let it handle the rest.

-You can also optionally supply your own regular expressions to determine what defines a "chunk" and what defines a "timestamp" within your domain.

-**By default**, a "chunk" is defined per new-line, a timestamp is in the format of `[HH:mm:ss]` and we expect the current progress to be specified in `seconds`.

-> 🚨 Please note that at this point in time, we do not support custom timestamp identifiers beyond `HH:mm:ss`; the customizable regular expression is purely for finding this timestamp inside of a chunk.

 If you wish to add interactivity to your Karaoke (Similar to Spotify), then you can use the `onSeekTo` prop which exposes `onPress` events from individual chunks.

+**By default**, a "chunk" is defined per new-line, a timestamp is in the format of `[HH:mm:ss]` or `[HH:mm:ss.SSS]` and we expect the current progress to be specified in `seconds`.

+> 🚨 Please note that at this point in time, we do not support custom timestamp identifiers beyond `HH:mm:ss` or `HH:mm:ss.SSS` out-of-the-box.
+> You can implement your own transcript parser by extending the abstract `Parser` class and providing your own implementation via the `parser` prop to give yourself more flexability.
+> The abstract `Parser` class has a few utility functions to make your life easier if you do decide to do this.

 ```tsx
 const transcript = `